 Ancillaries: Schools adopting Our World, Our Music receive a continually growing collection of ancillary materials that support course delivery.
 Among these are:

 · Classroom presentation materials that aid in daily delivery of the music appreciation class.
-These internet-based materials provide an organizational framework, aligned with the students' textbooks, that supports learning styles of visual learners.
-Additionally, the presentations provide a common core content, helping to assure that multiple sections of a single course are delivered, instead of multiple courses with a single title.
+These internet-based materials provide an organizational framework, aligned with the students' textbooks, that supports multiple learning styles.
+Additionally, pre-made presentations provide a common core content, helping to assure that multiple sections of a single course are delivered, instead of multiple courses with a single title.
 Instructors may use the classroom presentations as a common foundation upon which to build their class plans and content.

-· A turn-key online music appreciation course that is ready for upload and use in most course management backbone systems, such as Blackboard, WebCT, Desire2Learn, and many others.
-This ready-to-use course allows colleges and universities to quickly, easily, and immediately update their existing music appreciation course or to more fully enter the digital age with a distance education, online course offering that is branded for the host institution.
+· A turn-key online music appreciation course that integrates into most learning management systems (LMS).
+This ready-to-use course allows colleges and universities to quickly, easily, and immediately integrate their music appreciation course into premade formative and summative assessments, all branded for the host institution.

-· A course content delivery calendar that suggests a weekly plan to aid instructors in mapping out a schedule for content delivery.
+· A course content delivery calendar that suggests a weekly plan to aid instructors in mapping out a schedule for content delivery to fit a variety of session and semester lengths.

 · A list of objectives, by chapter, to aid the instructor in preparing to teach the course, or to serve as a resource in the preparation of documents that may be required for a variety of reporting purposes.
 Adopters may freely use these objectives as needed.

 · Prepared playlists and test documents for use in Listening Tests.
-These playlists and downloadable test documents allow instructors to easily add listening components to chapter tests.
+These playlists and LMS-integrated test documents allow instructors to easily incorporate listening content into chapter tests.